-- 1. Review Before You Call for Service section of this manual (see page 30). - 2.
+- 1. Review Before You Call For Service section of this manual (see page 29). - 2.
 Use the helpful tips found in our Problem Solution Guide. - 3.
-Become familiar with the warranty terms and conditions of your product. - 4.
+Become familiar with the warranty terms and conditions of your product on the following page. - 4.
 If none of these tips or suggestions resolves your problem, call our Customer Service center at the number below.